Aetf/keepassxc/src/autotype/wayland/README.md

 This is a very hacky implementation of AutoType on Wayland.
-Because there is no standard interfaces to simulate user input or enumerate windows, this implementation directly talks to KWin using `KWayland`, which implements several wayland extension that has these feature.
+Because there is no standard interfaces to simulate user input or enumerate windows, this implementation directly talks to KWin using `KWayland`, to make use of several KWin wayland extensions.

-This however does not mess with uinput directly or require root permission, and everything will just work if you are under KWin.
+This however has the benefit not messing with uinput directly and everything will just work if you are using KWin.

-The code should be general enough to handle protocols in other window managers should they implement and expose something similar.
+The code should be general enough to handle protocols in other Wayland compositor should they implement and expose something similar.

+## Implemented features

+* Current keyboard state is considered and restored when sending modifiers.
+* Keymap is updated from the compositor automatically.
+No need to manually config.
+* Enumeration of window titles and active window.
+* No root permission or special permission configuration is needed.

 ## limitations

-* Only works with KWin, due to the use KWin specific wayland extensions
+* Only works with KWin, due to the use of KWin specific wayland extensions
 * Uncommon chars probably will not work.
-Anything that can not be directly entered on keyboard beyond SHIFT is untested and likely doesn't work.
+Anything that can not be directly entered on a US 101 keyboard is untested and likely doesn't work.

-## Required feature from compositor
+## Required features from the compositor

 | Compositor | Input Simulation | Window enumeration |
 | :--------: | :--------------: | :----------------: |